JWT and Bearer

 - required

 BearerTokenAuthMiddleware and JwtAuthMiddleware accept both array scope claims and OIDC-style space-delimited strings.
-0.6.0 adds regression coverage for the string-shape behavior — no contract change.
+0.6.0 adds regression coverage for the string-shape behavior.

 Common mistakes